 In particular, if we restrict ourselves to an abelian group, this can be written as

 where $\check{g}_{r} \in \check{G} (\cong G)$ is a quantum symmetry, which is a symmetry of the orbifold CFT that acts on the $g$-twisted sector states $\ket{i}_g$ as

 That is, the symmetry-resolved entanglement entropy corresponds to an annulus partition function of the orbifold CFT.
 The point is that unlike the symmetry resolution of a thermal state \cite{Pal2020a}, we have a choice of entangling surfaces.
 One can choose the symmetrized boundary as the entangling surface, which implements the projection on the $G$-invariant states.
-Thus, the sum over twisted sectors obviously leads to the orbifold theory.
+Thus, the sum over twisted sectors in the right hand side of Eq.~\eqref{eq:amplitude} obviously leads to the orbifold theory.

-This connection gives a new approach to evaluating the symmetry-resolved entanglement entropy.
+This connection gives a new approach to evaluate the symmetry-resolved entanglement entropy.
 The process is the following: \begin{enumerate}

 \item Find a boundary state in the orbifold CFT, $\widetilde{\ket{b,1}}$, such that $g\widetilde{\ket{b}} = \widetilde{\ket{b}}$ for any $g \in G$.

 \item Evaluate the closed string amplitude with the quantum symmetry group element $\check{g}_{r}$.